SalvadorM271/prueba_eks/README.md

 ## Diagram

-this diagram is a representation of both clusters
+this diagram is a representation of both clusters sinse they are a replica of each other with some variations

 <img src="./images/eksClusterMERN.png" width="850"/>